-The normal student course load for a full-time graduate student in good academic standing is nine credit hours per semester.
-The graduate program director/coordinator may approve a student in good standing to register for up to 12 credit hours per semester.
+The normal student course load for a full-time graduate student in good academic standing is nine credits per semester.
+The graduate program director/coordinator may approve a student in good standing to register for up to 12 credits per semester.